Aleksandr of Tver

 Aleksandr (Note: Also anglicized as Alexander.)
-Mikhailovich (Александр Михайлович; 7 October 1301 – 29 October 1339) was Prince of Tver and Grand Prince of Vladimir from 1326 to 1327 and Grand Prince of Tver from 1338 until his death in 1339.
+Mikhailovich (Александр Михайлович; 7 October 1301 – 28 October 1339) was Prince of Tver and Grand Prince of Vladimir from 1326 to 1327 and Grand Prince of Tver from 1338 until his death in 1339.

 His reign was marked by a failed popular uprising against the Tatars, which led to him losing the grand princely throne.
-After a period of exile, he was reinstated as prince before he was executed in Sarai by the Mongols, together with his son Fyodor.
-His death marked the end of a 35-year-long struggle with the princes of Moscow.
+After a period of exile, he was reinstated as the prince of Tver before he was executed in Sarai by the Mongols, together with his son Fyodor.
+His death marked the end of a 35-year-long struggle with the princes of Moscow for the Grand Principality of Vladimir.

 Early life

 Aleksandr was born in 1301.
 He was the second son of Mikhail of Tver by his wife, Anna of Kashin.

-He is first mentioned in 1319 when he went with the boyars of Tver to the city of Vladimir to see Yury of Moscow, who was the grand prince at the time.
+He is first mentioned in 1319, when he went with the boyars (nobles) of Tver to the city of Vladimir to see Yury of Moscow, who was the grand prince of Vladimir at the time.
+Since Mikhail first became grand prince in 1304, the princes of Moscow and Tver competed for leadership within the Russian lands.
 Aleksandr went there to conclude peace with Yury and to retrieve the body of his father, who had been executed by the Mongols in 1318.
 A treaty was signed on 29 June 1319 and Aleksandr and his brother were allowed to return to Tver with the body of their father.

 In 1322, he helped his brother Dmitry obtain the yarlyk (patent) for the grand princely throne.
 Aleksandr had filed a complaint to Özbeg Khan after Yury did not deliver all of the tribute from Tver to the khan.
 According to the Tverite chronicle: "In that winter (1321, after the treaty with Dmitry) Prince Yury, having taken the tribute money from the Mikhaylovichi [which he had received] according to the treaty, did not go to meet the khan's envoy (i.e. to hand it over), but went with the money to Novgorod".
 Yury went to the Horde after Özbeg summoned him, but Aleksandr attacked him on his way, taking his possessions and forcing him to flee to Pskov.